This Page Will Be Updated Frequently (last updated 8/10/20)

 Accepting food donations for distribution and monetary contributions to augment food supply.
 We are particularly in need of canned fruit (fruit cocktail and pears), canned meats, and canned tuna.
 You can dop off items during pantry open hours or leave them in our drop-off box by the garage door.
-You can also donate money online, but make sure to designate for Interfaith Food Pantry.
+You can also donate money online, but make sure to designate that it is for the Interfaith Food Pantry.

 Food distribution has changed to a drive-thru service.
-To minimize contact, volunteers will distribute to you when you arrive after gathering your information.
+To minimize contact, volunteers will distribute to you when you arrive, after gathering your information.

 - Monday-Tuesday: 4-6pm

 If you have any questions about your eligibility to be served by the Blacksburg Interfaith Food Pantry, please call us during our operating hours at 951-8134.
 We are inviting impacted employees of Blacksburg companies and Virginia Tech to visit the Blacksburg Interfaith Food Pantry during the months of June, July, and August.
 Please visit us during our normal operating hours and bring documentation from your company regarding the interruption of your employment status.
 We would also like to invite any employees of Corning, Inc that have been similarly impacted.
 We are very appreciative of the overwhelming support from our community and we welcome your continued support.